vnijs/radiant/quant/app/single_mean.md

 #### p.value

 Because the p.value is **smaller** than the conventional significance level (i.e., 0.05) we reject the null hypothesis and suggest that management should enter the UK market.
+Note also the '***' that are used as an indicator for significance.

 #### confidence interval